LA umbilical disorders

 Calves tend to have more chronic infections and are treated by removal or drainage of the infected structure.
 If possible, we remove the infected stalk without opening it or rupturing it.
 In calves, open hernia repair* is preferred over closed repair to evaluate for any signs of infected umbilical structures or adhesions that might be hiding in the abdomen.
 The infected stalk is identified and, ideally, removed.
 The infected component usually ends in a wider area that looks like a mushroom cap.
 This signifies the extent of the infection.
 Any vessel remnant proximal to that cap is usually solid and can be transected safely.

 Calves with umbilical vein infections often have liver involvement.
 This makes them higher anesthetic risks and poor doers.
 At surgery, the infected structure often requires “marsupialization” rather than removal.
 The infection often extends into the liver and this means it cannot be readily cut out at surgery.
 Instead, the infected vein is moved so it drains out of a smaller incision.
 A smaller incision is made away from the main incision.
 The umbilical vein is separated from the umbilical stump and moved to the new incision.
 At this site, the vessel wall is sutured to the skin edges to allow the infection to drain out.
+While this marsupialization has been done in foals, it is rarely indicated and has variable results.
+It can be challenging in calves due to the anesthetic risk of poorly metabolized drugs.

 In real life, it is easy to “pop” these structures at surgery.
 If the umbilicus is draining and/or the infected structure is adhered to the body wall, drainage of most of the pus before surgery minimizes the risk of peritonitis.
 Once the drainage has mostly resolved, surgery can be performed to remove the tract and remaining infected structures.
 It is important to oversew or cover the drainage area at the time of surgery.